 Though Marlon Brando’s lifelike acting style is often attributed to Strasberg’s Method, he was actually trained by Stella Adler; his devotion to Adler and her work was so strong that he wrote the preface to her manual “The Art of Acting.”

-Famous Practitioners: Robert DeNiro, Benicio Del Toro, Mark Ruffalo, Melanie Griffith
+Famous Practitioners of Stella Adler's Technique: Robert DeNiro, Benicio Del Toro, Mark Ruffalo, Melanie Griffith

 Sanford Meisner encouraged actors not to be so intellectually or imaginatively obsessed; when actors were so focused, he contended, they got too internal.
 The risk thereof, of course, is that theater is the experience of sharing an actor’s work with an audience—something you can’t do well if you’re inside your own head!
 Meisner’s technique relies on sanding down the psychological mountain-making of an actor’s work and instead focusing on the simplicity of instincts.
 Through repetition, his students naturally, meditatively removed all of the psychological connotations from an action or line, revealing the character’s most humble form.
 This, Meisner believed, was the way to a character’s naturalness.